 The Amex Plum is actually a charge card, not a credit card.
 That means you’ll be able to spend big on the card with no credit limit.
 You also have a full 60-day grace period from your due date to pay off your spending—and you’ll get a 1.5% discount on every dollar you spend and pay off early.

 There are costly late fees on this card as it’s a charge card, so if you don’t think you’ll be able to pay off your balance in full each month, this won’t be a great tool for your business.
-But if you think it’s right for you, Amex waives the $250 annual fee for the first year to help you try it out.
+It’s also important to note that this card has a sizable annual fee—$250.

 If you’re not ready to fully make a jump into a business credit card, try the Bento for Business card.
 The Bento is actually a prepaid business debit card.
 Rather than receiving an assigned credit line from a card issuer—as is the case with a true credit card—you’ll load the Bento with your own cash after securely hooking it up to your business bank account.